alexurquhart/hugo-geo/exampleSite/content/tutorial/getting-started/intro.md

 - Code highlighting with [highlight.js](https://highlightjs.org/)
 - Ability to embed custom CSS and JS on a site-wide or post-by-post basis
 - All text that isn't user defined is kept in a `strings.toml` file for easy i18n
+- Comprehensive meta tags for easy social sharing and SEO

 In order to see all these features in action, take a look at the [Theme Demonstration]({{< relref "post/demo.md" >}}) page.